devraza/ambition-legacy/backend/README.md

 # Backend Usage

-In order for this to work, you need to have [sqlite3](https://sqlite.org) installed on your system.
-Once you do, make a databse called `users.db` and initialize it with the `sql/init.sql` script:
+In order to run the backend, you need to have [sqlite3](https://sqlite.org) installed on your system.
+Once you do, make a database file named `users.db` and initialize it with the `sql/init.sql` script:

 ```sh